ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 ## Step 1: Unmount the file share from all compute hosts
 {: #fs-migrate-unmount}

-Before you can delete the mount targets, you must unmount the file share from all virtual server instances and bare metal servers where it is currently mounted.
+Before you can delete the mount targets, you must unmount the file share from all virtual server instances and bare metal servers where it is mounted.

 First, identify the file shares that use VPC access control mode.
-You can list all file shares, then filter the results to show only shares with `access_control_mode` set to `vpc` by using the CLI or the API.
+You can list all file shares by using the CLI or the API.
+Filter the results to show only shares with `access_control_mode` set to `vpc`.

 If your environment supports JSON output, you can use [`jq`](https://jqlang.org/){: external} to filter the output of [`ibmcloud is shares`](/docs/vpc?topic=vpc-vpc-reference#shares-list):
 {: cli}